ePages-de/Mockify/README.md

     my $App = SampleApp->new('logger'=> $MockedLogger);
     $App->do_something();

-    # verify that the mock object was called
+    # verify that the mocked method was called
     ok(WasCalled($MockedLogger, 'log'), 'log was called');
     done_testing();